translate/pootle/docs/server/commands.rst

 Running from checkout
 ---------------------

-If you run Pootle from a checkout (either directly from SVN or from a release tarball) you can use the *manage.py* file found in the main Pootle directory.
+If you run Pootle from a checkout (either directly from the `Pootle repository <https://github.com/translate/pootle>`_ or from a release tarball) you can use the *manage.py* file found in the main Pootle directory *{checkout}/pootle*.

 For example, to get information about all available manage.py commands, run::